juliendy/juliendy/README.md

 ### I'm Julien, a Berlin-based Junior Frontend Web Developer with a background in Humanoria and Literature.
 - Looking for my first job as a web developer
-- Currently working on an app, Pilzewetter, that calculates the occurrence of mushrooms and enables mushroom predictions for pickers.
+- Currently working on a new e-commerce project, a complete re-design of the Apple website, with Next.js Typescript, Sanity.io and Stripe API.
 - Also working my way through the Frontend Career Path [curriculum](https://scrimba.com/learn/frontend) at Scrimba.
 - Forever learning TypeScript and JavaScript.
 - Hobbies: programming 👾, reading 📚, hiking 🥾, mushroom picking 🍄 and bird watching 🦜.